hackclub/assemble-preflight-web/README.md

 ---

-Everything else will be open sourced at [hackclub/assemble](https://github.com/hackclub/assemble).
+ Everything else for Assemble is open source on [hackclub/assemble](https://github.com/hackclub/assemble).